 Healthcare as a profession is complex no mater which way you slice it.
 Whether you are a doctor, psychologist, medical practice, clinic, laboratory or even a medical billing company it is challenging enough without the added burden of trying to understand the seemingly never ending list of HIPAA rules, regulations, suggestions and responsibilities, especially when it comes to technology which may or may not be your thing.

-Where do I get a BAA?
+Do you have a Business Associate agreement in place with your IT support provider currently?
 The government makes sample BAA's available to you on their website or you could contact us and we will supply you with a free BAA document.
-Do you have a Business Associate agreement in place with your IT consultant?

 Does your office contain individually identifiable ePHI data sets on-site?
 Let me tranSLAte that from geek-speak to English: Do you have information such as billing records, appointment information and test results at your business site?
 If you do they must be kept on HIPAA compliant devices, as well as stored on secure servers.
 A lot of medical practices using cloud-based storage overlook this.
 Sure, it is efficient to have your EHRs on the cloud and easily accessible.
 But make certain that the rest of your ePHI data is protected as well.
 This simple mistake is resulting in some major fines.